 There aren’t many opponents of basic healthcare services.
 Even among those who contest harm reduction strategies, few think that addicts shouldn’t receive access to healthcare.

 So, Does Harm Reduction Help or Hurt Addicts?

 Ultimately, this question can only be answered by the one asking it.

 There are also some drawbacks.
 It can propagate addiction.
-Addicts may find it easier to rely on harm reduction than to get sober.
-Note that I said may.
-This hasn’t been proven.
-Certainly, addicts need to feel the consequences of their use.
-That’s the only way we heal.
+Some addicts may find it easier to rely on harm reduction than to get sober.

-When weighing the pros and the cons, it’s clear that harm reduction does more good than bad.
+When weighing the strength and weaknesses of harm reduction, it’s clear that overall the programs seem to be working.
 However, addiction is a complicated disease.
-What’s good for one addict may be harmful to another.
+What’s suitable for one may be harmful to another.